Solvency-Labs/NiceTry/README.md

 Reference Solidity implementation of the NiceTry ephemeral-key smart wallet design.

 > [!NOTE]
 > This repo contains contracts only.
-For the protocol specification see [NiceTry-Spec](https://github.com/RivaLabs-Core/ephemeral-keys).
-For a project overview, see [docs.nicetry.xyz](https://docs.nicetry.xyz/).
+For the protocol specification see [Ephemeral-Keys-Protocol](https://github.com/RivaLabs-Core/ephemeral-keys).

 ## What this repo contains